 Caroline and Rob said they were delighted with the win and planned to use the money to build on their success by introducing the PhatHouse Brewery Tour.

 "This money will help finish the back part of the brewery, which allows for public access in order for us to be able to run the brewery tours," Mr Harrell said.

 "We want to create an experience where people can appreciate the whole process of beer making and to understand a bit more about the history.

 "It will be a sensory experience of tasting grains, smelling hops and being shown the beer-making process combined with story-telling and product sampling.

 "All going well, we should be up and running by the summer season."

 Top Energy launched its Business Development Fund in 2014 and is designed to encourage and promote economic growth in the Far North.

 Grants of up to $30,000 are awarded twice a year for local business ideas or initiatives that have the potential to grow or diversify the Far North economy.

-Top Energy chief executive Russell Shaw said the company was focused on supporting business initiatives that economically benefited the local communities businesses are in.
+Top Energy Chief Executive Russell Shaw said the company was focused on supporting business initiatives that economically benefitted the local communities businesses are in.

 For more information on the business development fund go to: